Patient education: Miscarriage (Beyond the Basics)

 Septic miscarriage — Some women who have miscarriage develop an infection in the uterus.
 This is known as a septic miscarriage.
 Symptoms include fever, chills, flu-like aches, abdominal pain, vaginal bleeding, and vaginal discharge, which may be thick and may have a foul odor.

 In some cases, miscarriage can be diagnosed based upon the woman's symptoms and the physical exam.
 As an example, with inevitable miscarriage, the cervix is open and pregnancy tissue may be seen in the cervix.

 However, in many cases of vaginal bleeding in early pregnancy, ultrasound is used to establish a diagnosis, and/or to help determine if the pregnancy is "viable", that is, whether it is capable of progressing to term.
 In addition, it is important to make sure that the pregnancy is in the uterus.
 Pregnancies outside the uterus (eg, in the fallopian tube) need immediate evaluation and care and can be life threatening.
-(See "Patient information: Ectopic (tubal) pregnancy (Beyond the Basics)".)
+(See "Patient education: Ectopic (tubal) pregnancy (Beyond the Basics)".)

 Ultrasound — Ultrasound uses sound waves to visualize the structures inside the uterus.
 In early pregnancy, the ultrasound exam is often done through the vagina.
 In a woman who has had a complete miscarriage, no pregnancy sac or embryo will be seen on ultrasound.
 In other women, a pregnancy sac will be seen but it will be abnormal or an embryo will not be present, indicating that the pregnancy is not viable.